-How stored Git caches speed up builds
+How stored Git caches speed up Bamboo builds

-Platform notice: Server and Data Center only.
-This article only applies to Atlassian products on the Server and Data Center platforms.
+Platform Notice: Data Center Only - This article only applies to Atlassian products on the Data Center platform.

+Note that this KB was created for the Data Center version of the product.
+Data Center KBs for non-Data-Center-specific features may also work for Server versions of the product, however they have not been tested.
 Support for Server* products ended on February 15th 2024.
 If you are running a Server product, you can visit the Atlassian Server end of support announcement to review your migration options.

 *Except Fisheye and Crucible